 The Research M.A. focuses on developing tools in mass communication research and typically leads to enrollment in a doctoral program.
 Course work should provide background and training in an appropriate mixture of communication theory and analytical tools; solid grasp of theory and methods should be evident in the student’s M.A. thesis.
 The student defends the thesis before a three-person certification committee in an oral examination at the end of the program.

-- Minimum of 24 graduate credits (courses numbered 300 and above).
+- Minimum of 30 graduate credits (courses numbered 300 and above).
 Students must earn at least 16 credits at UW Madison.

 - Students must maintain a 3.25 cumulative GPA in all graduate work and successfully defend a Master’s thesis.

 - Two 800- or 900-level courses in Journalism and Mass Communication

 - Twelve graduate credits (minimum) in Journalism and Mass Communication